scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Accumulator Acc - Definition {#def-acc}

-The accumulator Acc<sub>i</sub> is an updatable counter introduced in the data plane to avoid overhead caused by MAC-chaining for path authorization.
+The accumulator Acc<sub>i</sub> is an updatable counter introduced in the data plane to avoid the overhead caused by MAC-chaining for path authorization.
 This is achieved by incrementally tracking the XOR-sum of the previous MACs as a separate, updatable accumulator field `Acc`, which is part of the path segment's info field `InfoField` in the packet header (see also [](#inffield)).
 Routers update this field by adding/subtracting only a single 16-bit value each.

 ~~~~
  0                   1                   2                   3